shinygit/order-guide/README.md

 ## Getting Started

-To use simply go to <someurl i dont know yet .com> and make an account.
+To use simply go to order-guide.herokuapp.com and make an account.
 Your account will be prepopulated with some example items.

 ## Built With